 The vaginal ultrasound is used to direct a needle through the vaginal wall into the ovary and inside the follicle; suction is employed to aspirate the fluid and egg into the IVF tube.
 The lead embryologist examines the fluid under a microscope for the presence of the mature eggs.

 On the same day as the egg retrieval, the male intended parent provides a fresh sperm sample.

 Step 4 | Fertilization

-After the egg retrieval is completed; the eggs are submitted to the IVF laboratory and located with the male partner’s sperm for fertilization.
-Further examined under a microscope — we are able to identify the ones that have been successfully fertilized.
+After the egg retrieval is completed; the eggs are submitted to the IVF laboratory for fertilization with the male partner’s sperm.
+Further examined under a microscope — the lead embryologist is able to identify the ones that have been successfully fertilized.
 The new embryos are matured three to five days later.

-This process can be accomplished through In vitro fertilization (IVF), or through intracytoplasmic sperm injection (ICSI).
+This step can be accomplished through In vitro fertilization (IVF) or through intracytoplasmic sperm injection (ICSI).

 Step 5 | Embryo Transfer